Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Target Characterization

 \subsection{Neutron Activation}

-Ultimately, with transmission experiments providing inadequate accuracy and precision needed for high fidelity production cross section measurements, another alternative approach to characterizing these foils was conducted using neutron activation of the arsenic relative to known neutron capture reactions.
-The relative measurement allows for the arsenic target masses and uncertainties to be calculated on the basis of well described capture cross sections.
+Ultimately, with transmission experiments providing inadequate accuracy and precision needed for high-fidelity production cross section measurements, another alternative approach to characterizing these foils was conducted using neutron activation of the arsenic relative to known neutron capture reactions.
+The relative measurement allows for the arsenic target masses and uncertainties to be calculated on the basis of well-described capture cross sections.
 Moreover, given that the target foils were fabricated for proton beam irradiations, the capture products resulting from a neutron irradiation pose no contamination risk to any eventual proton-induced products.
+Still, note that for the particular arsenic targets of \citet{Fox2021:As}, the charged-particle irradiations were performed 1--2 years prior to any of the following described neutron activation work and thus it is certain that there is no contamination from capture products to the \citet{Fox2021:As} results.

 To this end, neutron irradiation experiments were carried out at the UC Davis McClellan Nuclear Research Center.
 The McClellan site has a 2 MW TRIGA reactor with a unique capability to perform external beam neutron radiography for items such as plane wings and fuel injectors over a large area \cite{McClellanNRC}.
-Their smallest external imaging bay was consequently an appropriate and easily accessible setting to non-destructively assess the arsenic targets.
+Their smallest external imaging bay was consequently an appropriate and easily accessible setting to non-destructively characterize the arsenic targets.